rachitkakkar/gpu-voxel-terrain/README.md

 GPU implementation of the 'Voxel Space' algorithm (first pioneered by NovaLogic in the 1992 game *Comanche: Maximum Overkill*) in order to render voxel terrain using Rust and wgpu.

 The algorithm takes in a height and a color map to efficiently generate a 2.5D from just a height and color map (overcoming the CPU limitations of the '90s to render graphics that were ahead of its time).
-For my GPU implementation, these were represented as textures, which were passed into the shader as a bind group, along with uniforms for camera values.
-Textures also include sample in order to handle the repeating/periodic nature of the color and height maps.
+For my GPU implementation, these were represented as textures, which were passed into the shader as a bind group, along with a uniform for camera values.
+Textures also include a sampler in order to handle the repeating/periodic nature of the color and height maps.

 ```wgsl
 struct CameraUniform {